PayString/rfcs/src/spec/payid-protocol.md

 ### Header Content-Length
   As defined in [RFC7230][], a request or response SHOULD include a `Content-Length` header when the message's length can be determined prior to being transferred.
 PayID protocol does not add any additional requirements over HTTP for writing Content-Length.

-### Header PayID-version (TODO)
+### Header PayID-Version
-  The PayID client MUST include the PayID version request header field to specify the version of the PayID protocol used to generate the request.
+  The PayID client MAY include the PayID version request header field to specify the version of the PayID protocol used to generate the request.

-  If present on a request, the PayID server MUST interpret the request according to the rules defined in the specified version of the PayID protocol or fail the request with an appropriate error response code.
+  If present on a request, the PayID server SHOULD interpret the request according to the rules defined in the specified version of the PayID protocol or fail the request with an appropriate error response code.

-  If not specified in a request, the PayID server MUST fail the request with an appropriate error code.
+  If not specified in a request, the PayID server MAY fail the request with an appropriate error code, or may return a PayID response object which includes the `version` key to indicate which version of the PayID Protocol the response payload is following.

 ## Request Headers
-  In addition to common Headers, the PayID client MUST specify the following request header.
+  In addition to common Headers, the PayID client MAY specify the following request header.

 ### Header Accept
-  The PayID client MUST specify the `Accept` request header field with at least one of the registered media types (Section X).
+  The PayID client MAY specify the `Accept` request header field with at least one of the registered media types (Section X).
 The purpose of this header is to indicate what type of content can be understood in the response.
 It specifies the `paymentNetwork` and `environment` of the payment account and its representation format for which the PayID client wants to receive information.
 The representation format is always JSON.

-  The PayID server MUST reject formats that specify unknown or unsupported format parameters.
+  The PayID server MAY reject formats that specify unknown or unsupported format parameters.

 ## Response Headers
-  In addition to the Common Headers, the PayID server MUST specify the following response header.
+  In addition to the Common Headers, the PayID server SHOULD specify the following response header.

 ### Header Cache-Control
-  The PayID server MUST include the `Cache-Control` header with a value `Cache-Control: no-store`.
-PayID responses MUST NOT be stored in any cache.
+  The PayID server SHOULD include the `Cache-Control` header, to indicate how the PayID server operator wants PayID responses to be cached.

+###  Header Access-Control-Allow-Origin
+  The PayID server MUST include a `Access-Control-Allow-Origin: *` header, allowing all origins to make cross-origin requests to resolve PayIDs.

 # Extensibility

 ## Payload Extensibility
   PayID protocol supports extensibility in the payload, according to the specific format.

-  Regardless of the format, additional content MUST NOT be present if it needs to be understood by the receiver in order to correctly interpret the payload according to the specified PayID-Version header.
-Thus, clients MUST be prepared to handle or safely ignore any content not specifically defined in the version of the payload specified by the PayID-version header.
+  Regardless of the format, additional content MUST NOT be present if it needs to be understood by the receiver in order to correctly interpret the payload according to the specified PayID Version.
+Thus, clients MUST be prepared to handle or safely ignore any content not specifically defined in the version of the payload specified by the PayID Version.

 ## Header Field Extensibility
   The PayID protocol defines semantics around certain HTTP request and response headers.
 Services that support a version of the PayID protocol conform to the processing requirements for the headers defined by this specification for that version.

-  Individual services MAY define custom headers.
-These headers MUST NOT begin with PayID.
-Custom headers SHOULD be optional when making requests to the service.
-A service MUST NOT require the PayID client to understand custom headers to accurately interpret the response.
+  Individual services MUST NOT define custom headers, as custom headers complicate Cross-Origin Resource Sharing (CORS) requests.

 ## Format Extensibility
   A PayID service MUST support JSON format as described above and MAY support additional formats response bodies.